Violence Policy Center: 50-caliber rifles

 The VPC has long advocated for a ban on .50-caliber rifles.
 In 2001, the VPC issued a study that detailed "the 50 caliber's threat as an ideal tool for assassination and terrorism, including its ability to attack and cripple key elements of the nation's critical infrastructure—including aircraft and other transportation, electrical power grids, pipeline networks, chemical plants, and other hazardous industrial facilities".

 In January 2005, the VPC was featured on the CBS news and current affairs program 60 Minutes, which ran a segment on .50-caliber rifles and their alleged threat to public safety.
 It drew from VPC reports on the .50 BMG cartridge.
 Interviews were featured with both Ronnie Barrett of Barrett Firearms and Tom Diaz of the VPC.

 The NRA objected, alleging that the story was biased in the VPC's favor; it claimed that no .50-caliber rifle has ever been used in the commission of a crime.
 In response, the VPC issued a backgrounder detailing criminal use and possession of .50-caliber rifles, including examples of murders by criminals using this weapon.
 The list does not clarify whether the weapons seized were possessed legally or not, and makes no distinction between use of a .50 caliber rifle in a crime and possession of a .50 caliber rifle by a person committing an unrelated crime.

-In September 2004, California passed a law to ban .50 caliber rifles, the only states to do so.
+In September 2004, California passed a law to ban .50 caliber rifles, the only state to do so.